jmangt/test-driven-puppet/chapter1.md

 ### Install Vagrant

-Go the Downloads (https://www.vagrantup.com/downloads.html) section of the Vagrant Site and download the appropriate installer.

-Vagrant needs a virtualization provider to be able
+Vagrant needs a virtualization provider to be able run.
+The default provider is [Virtualbox](https://www.virtualbox.org/).
+If your system doesn't have it installed, go to the [Downloads section](https://www.virtualbox.org/wiki/Downloads) of the site and get the corresponding installer for your system.

-When you run the installer Vagrant will install Virtualbox as a default virtualization provider.
-Later on you can switch to other virtualization providers like Vmware, AWS or Docker.
+After Virtualbox is intalled go the [Downloads section](https://www.vagrantup.com/downloads.html) of the Vagrant Site to download and run the appropriate installer for your system.